 Why doesn’t every video conferencing solution encrypt calls?

-Quite frankly, security and encryption are hard work and resource intensive.
+Quite frankly, security and end-to-end encryption are hard work and resource intensive.
 To be the best secure video conferencing solution, you have to constantly improve your security measures while also understanding that quality and clarity will require additional overhead for the service provider to add in the extra layers of encryption.

-One reason video providers deprioritize security or make it an optional feature is to try to preserve quality.
+One reason video conference providers deprioritize security or make it an optional feature is to try to preserve quality.
 Solutions that do not encrypt by default often are concerned about performance, particularly on older devices with less raw computing power.
 Adding the additional encryption noticeably reduces the quality of the video stream for some video conferencing providers.
 Our take — don’t put yourself in a position where you have to trade off privacy and quality.

 7 Lifesize security features and encryption advantages